 What do you do when it’s a hot summer day, you are getting ready to enjoy a day in the swimming pool, and you notice a leak around the area that houses your filter?
 Initially, you may start to stress about the cost and time needed to repair it.
 However, many different things can cause this issue to happen, and not all of them require a hefty bill or hours of labor.

 One common reason for a leak is an issue with the O-ring in your filter.
 Thankfully, this is a pretty simple fix.
-Fixing a problem with the O-ring doesn’t cost a lot and can be knocked out quickly.
+Fixing a problem with the O-ring doesn’t cost much and can be knocked out quickly.
 In this article, let’s explore what an O-ring is, what it does, how to replace it.

 What Is an O-ring and What Is Its Purpose?

 The purpose of the O-ring is to create a seal that prevents liquid from getting through.
 When it comes to your pool filter, the O-ring keeps the water from escaping through the filter’s connections and entering the mechanism itself.
-You’ll see that it is made out of an elastic/rubber material and resembles a large rubber band.
+You’ll see that it is made of elastic/rubber material and resembles a large rubber band.
 You can pick one up at any pool supply store.
 Here’s one I found at my local Leslie’s store.

-Initially, they called this type of ring an “O” ring because of the shape.
+Initially, they called this type of ring an “O” ring because of its shape.
 However, since its inception, there have been a variety of rings with the same purpose.
 Even though the concept is the same, there are slight variations in the design and manufacturing.
 The O shape doesn’t always apply, but it is still called an O-ring.

 Common Signs That Your O-ring Has Gone Bad

 There are two parts to diagnosing a bad O-ring.
 The first part is that it’s relatively simple to figure out when the O-ring needs to be replaced.
 For the second part, it’s because you will immediately notice something is wrong.
-This isn’t because of anything catastrophic, but there are three issues that can occur:
+This isn’t because of anything catastrophic, but three issues can occur:

 - Leaking Pool Filter – this might happen when the filter is under pressure or turned off.